anubhav14s/demo/README.md

 # demo
 learning GitHub
-and trying to learn all git commands .
+and trying to learn all the git commands .